Definite and Indefinite pronoun

 fewer

-a reduced number of people or things
+a reduced number of

 Fewer are smoking these days.